 Yet, 9% believe spam has decreased.
 Could this be due to the efforts of spam fighters?
 Or, could spammers be getting better at hiding fake information in listings and reviews?
 Read full article to find out.

 Is It Really A Problem?

 The WDM stance on this is neutral to some degree.
 From our point of view it’s all about the customer.
 We’d never perform any practice that misleads or impacts the customer in a negative way.
-As far as Google T.O.S is concerned, SEO has so many grey areas that it would be hard to see out on a cloudy day.
+As far as Google T.O.S is concerned, there are so many grey areas that it would be hard to see on a cloudy day.
 From Googles point of view – Anything that is aimed at manipulating search results is not a good thing.
 Surely that’s exactly what SEO is about?
 Anyway, that’s a topic for another time.

-The fact is, there are other out there that will exploit things like this to their full extent and take it way beyond any definition of ethical.
+The fact is, there are others out there that will exploit things like this to their full extent and take it way beyond any definition of ethical.
 I have personally seen an operator in the U.S that generates over £4 Million per year purely from Google My Business spam.

 Reporting this spam to Google has (until recently) been a little tricky and cumbersome but Google are cracking down.
 One of the ways in which they’ve done this is to provide a much simpler way of reporting any spam you find.
 So if your business has fallen victim to maps spammers then this will be great news for you.
 It does have a rather corporate sounding title – the ‘Business Redressal Complaint Form‘ but this is Google after all.